wallymathieu/assertfail/_posts/2019-05-30-When-is-Go-a-nice-language.md

 ## The bad

-### Rudimentary type safety

-When dealing with large code repositories I've found that it is generally preferable to have the compiler assist you.
-You can get away with a looser type system by adding enough tests and being very meticulous.

 ### Missing parts

 One of the notable things in Go is that there are no exceptions.
 This is however a half truth.
-Note for instance [Matt Kleins post on Medium](https://medium.com/@mattklein123/exceptional-go-1dd1488a6a47), about how you can get around this limitation in a way perhaps frowned upon by the designers of the language.
+There are exception like functionality as can be seen on [Matt Kleins post on Medium](https://medium.com/@mattklein123/exceptional-go-1dd1488a6a47).
+It's not used that often, why usage of it may be frowned upon by the designers of the language.

 ## Conclusion